 One mother was mentally ill and stated that she did not realize that she had given birth.
 A second mother was homeless and abandoned her infant right after giving birth.
-A third mother who was also homeless, had a history of substance abuse.
-Nothing is known about the other mother's motivation to abandon her infant.
+A

 Nothing is known about either mothers' motivation to abandonment their infant.